SigmaNight/basiliskLLM/README.md

 ## So, What's the Idea Here?

 **BasiliskLLM** is like the cool uncle of LLM interaction tools.
 Drawing "inspiration" (a.k.a. brilliant ideas stolen in the dead of night) from [OpenAI's NVDA add-on](https://github.com/aaclause/nvda-OpenAI/), it aims to do what every project dreams of: actually be useful.
 Our noble mission?
 To make chatting with large language models (LLMs) so easy, even your grandma could do it blindfolded.
-Whether you're into Anthropic, Mistral, OpenAI, OpenRouter, or running your own secretive AI in the basement, we've got you covered.
+Whether you're into Anthropic, Gemini, Mistral, OpenAI, OpenRouter, or running your own secretive AI in the basement, we've got you covered.
 Yes, even you, screen reader users.
 We see you.

 ### And the Name?
 Seriously?

 Why does anyone name anything?
 Partially as a joke, partially hoping it becomes a self-fulfilling prophecy.
 Why this particular name?
 It's a nod to the infamous **Roko's basilisk**, which if you're curious (or bored), you can dive into [here](https://en.wikipedia.org/wiki/Roko%27s_basilisk) and [here](https://www.lesswrong.com/tag/rokos-basilisk).
 Spoiler alert: it's the ultimate rabbit hole.

+## key feature

+- **Multi-Chat Support**: Chat with multiple LLMs at the same time.
+- **describe image**: describe the image in the chat.
+Image source can be a screenshot, a regular file, or a URL.
+- **speech to text**: transcribe the text from the micorphone and audio file in the prompt
+- **multi convesation**: you can have multiple conversation at the same time.
+- **auto update**: the app will check for new version and update automatically.
+- **NVDA add-on**: you can send the image of the current object directly to the active chat from any application.
+- **secure your credential**: you can secure your credential using the windows credential manager.

 ## Download and installation